GokhanCey/pixel-africa/README.md

 PixelAfrica establishes a verifiable trail for each blood unit.
 Every bag is registered with key information (type, volume, expiry, responsible parties) and tracked on **Hedera Consensus Service (HCS)**.
-Each action — collection, transit, hospital testing, transfusion — is securely recorded and retrieved via **Mirror Node APIs**.
+Each action (collection, transit, hospital testing, transfusion) is securely recorded and retrieved via **Mirror Node APIs**.

 **Key features:**
 - Wallet-based role authentication using **HashConnect**